latestalexey/risk-security/README.md

 ### Roadmap:
 September 2015: Research repository created and initiated on GitHub
 October 2015: Scope for research completed
-November 2015: v 0.1 of requirements specification completed
+March 2016: v 1.0 of requirements specification completed  and startup for coding March/ April 2016: Development and testing

 ### Contact